justinethier/cyclone/docs/Garbage-Collector.md

 - Gray - Objects marked by the collector that may still have child objects that must be marked.
 - Black - Objects marked by the collector whose immediate child objects have also been marked.

+White is also referred to as the clear color and black as the mark color.
+Gray is never explicitly assigned to an object.
+Instead, objects are grayed by being added to lists of gray objects awaiting marking.
+This improves performance by avoiding repeated passes over the heap to search for gray objects.

-Each of the threads, and the collector itself, has a status variable:
+Each of the mutator threads, and the collector itself, has a status variable:

      typedef enum { STATUS_ASYNC
                   , STATUS_SYNC1
                   , STATUS_SYNC2
                   } gc_status_type;

-At the start of the collection cycle the collector changes its status to sync 1.
-The mutators periodically cooperate to check the collector's status, and perform a "handshake" by updating their status.
-Each mutator will now update to sync 1.
-A second handshake is performed to transition to sync 2.
+The collector performs a handshake with the mutators to change status.
+The collector will update its status variable and then wait for all of the collectors to change their status before continuing.
+The mutators periodically call a cooperate function to check in and update their status to match the collectors.
+A handshake is complete once all mutators have updated their status.

-Once all of the mutators are in sync 2, the collector transitions to async to perform tracing and sweep.
-Each mutator will handshake and respond to the async by marking its roots.
-From this point the mutators will also allocate new objects as black to prevent them from being collected during this cycle.
-Once swep is complete all garbage has been collected and the collector will rest until the next collection cycle.

 ## Collection Cycle